ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 EOF
 ```

-The last step and the longest for this demonstration is the backup CR
+The longest step for this demonstration is the backup CR

 ```yaml
 cat << EOF | kubectl apply -f -